Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 Getting Around on your Puglia Itinerary

-Renting a car is the ideal way to explore the region, allowing you to dive deeper into the secluded countryside, hidden Trulli Houses, and untouched coastline.
-It’s easy to navigate, with a good mix of highways between the main towns and winding scenic roads in the countryside.
+We loved having a rental car to explore Puglia; it meant we could reach secluded locations, hidden Trulli Houses, and untouched coastline.
+We found the region had a good mix of highways between the main towns and winding scenic roads in the countryside.

 By Train

-Although you have complete freedom with a rental car, the train is also a great form of transportation in Puglia.
-All the main towns and cities, such as Bari, Monopoli, Polignano a Mare, Ostuni, Brindisi, and Lecce, have great train connections.
-If you’re not renting a car, we recommend staying in one of these places to get around.
+The train is also a great form of transportation in Puglia.
+All the main towns and cities, such as Bari, Monopoli, Polignano a Mare, Ostuni, Brindisi, and Lecce, have great connections, so it would be better to stay in one of these places.

 A small three-wheeled truck loaded with boxes is parked on a narrow, cobblestone street beside old buildings in Bari, Italy.